qmeng222/ChatGPT-LangChain/README.md

      ```
    - Install the python-dotenv library: `pip install python-dotenv`
    - Install the tiktoken package (It's developed by OpenAI to count the number of tokens in a given text.
 Tokens are chunks of text that can be as short as one character or as long as one word, depending on the language and the specific text): `pip install tiktoken`
-   - Installs the Chroma database (an open-source vector database designed specifically for working with embeddings): `pip install chromadb`
+   - Installs the Chroma database (a vector database optimized for storing and querying embeddings): `pip install chromadb`
 4. Generate a snapshot of the installed packages and their versions to the requirements.txt file (or overwrite the txt file): `pip freeze > requirements.txt`, so others can install all the packages and their respective versions specified in the requirements.txt file with `pip install -r requirements.txt`
 5. Create a symbolic link in each project directory from the .env file under the root directory:
    - `ln -s ../.env .env` (using a relative path to create a symbolic link; it's common practice to give a symlink the same name as its target for convenience, but we don't have to)